Oflag II-D: Camp history

 In September 1939 two Stalags, Stalag 302 and Stalag 323 were established to house Polish prisoners from the German September 1939 offensive.

 The Polish POWs were transferred to other camps on 1 June 1940 and Oflag II-D was established to house French officers from the Battle of France.
 By February 1941 there were 3,166 officers and 565 orderlies in the camp.

 In 1942 some of the French officers may have been transferred to other camps and replaced with Polish officers.

 In 1942 a large camp (Stalag 323) was built for Soviet prisoners.
 It was located at the other end of the training ground.
 Conditions in this camp were deplorable, as the rules of the Third Geneva Convention were not observed for Soviet prisoners.

-In October 1944 most of the officers from the Warsaw Uprising were brought to this camp.
+In October 1944 some 350 Polish soldiers of the Warsaw Uprising were brought to this camp from Stalag 344, and later further several hundred were brought from Stalag XI-B.

 The roster of 1 January 1945 showed that there were 5,014 officers and 377 orderlies in the camp.

 In November 1944 the officers created a bank which printed banknotes.